Firefighter killed in Mendocino Complex Fire was Utah battalion chief, city confirms

 The latest firefighter killed while on duty at a California wildfire was identified Tuesday as a fire chief deployed from Utah, according to his city’s fire department and mayor.

-Draper City Fire Department Battalion Chief Matthew Burchett, 42, died Monday fighting the Mendocino Complex Fire, the dpeartment said in a Tuesday news release shared on Facebook.
+Draper City Fire Department Battalion Chief Matthew Burchett, 42, died Monday fighting the Mendocino Complex Fire, the department said in a Tuesday news release shared on Facebook.

 It was the first fatality in connection to the Ranch Fire, a 300,000-acre blaze that has been burning since July 27.
 Cal Fire confirmed the death Monday evening, but did not identify the victim at the time.